 Protocol Buffers works excellently with Scala, especially for big data processing, Akka applications, and microservices.
 Scala developers use ScalaPB, which generates idiomatic Scala case classes with immutability and type safety built in.

 This guide walks you through using Protocol Buffers in Scala.
 We'll use simple examples and focus on practical implementation.
-Scala's functional nature makes working with protobuf clean and elegant.
+Learn more about protobuf best practices for production apps.

 What You'll Need